across-protocol/indexer/packages/webhooks/README.md

 - **Config**: This object should include:
   - requireApiKey: boolean; - Should registration of new webhooks require an api key
-  - enabledEventProcessors: string[]; - What event processors should be enabled, like 'DepositStatus'
+  - enabledWebhooks: WebhookTypes[]; - What event processors should be enabled, like 'DepositStatus'

 - **Dependencies**: This object should include:
   - `postgres`: An instance of `DataSource` for database interactions.